Expanding Opportunities for Transfer High School Students

 In New York City, between the 2001-2002 and 2008-2009 school years, the Department of Education identified and scheduled 29 large low-performing high schools for closure.
 This was part of a larger reform effort that included opening smaller high schools throughout the City and implementing a new system of universal high school choice.

-High School Choice in NYC
+High School Choice in New York City

 Understanding the Impact of Small High Schools of Choice